-

 However, a phone number can be lost or deactivated when not used after a long while.

-Hey! ✋Is your personal or business phone number deactivated, unfortunately?
+Hey! ✋ Is your personal, business phone number, or virtual number deactivated, unfortunately?

 Do you want to know how to get back a deactivated phone number or want to recover your lost phone number without having to go through hard processes?